 There are certain responsibilities for both the tutor and the tutee.
 The information on “Tutee Responsibilities” details your responsibilities and important information you need to know about having a tutor.

-Spring 2021: All Group and Drop-in tutoring will continue to be held virtually via Zoom.
-You will receive the link to the Zoom Room when you sign-up for your Tutorial.
+Summer 2021: All Group and Drop-in tutoring will continue to be held virtually via Zoom.
+Your tutor will contact you with the Zoom link for your session.